 British Landlords Association members have the benefit of using DPS to protect a tenants deposit.
 You will pay a reduced fee as a BLA member by using the DPS Insured Scheme.
 The process is a very simple process and your unique discount code is; BLA1218

 IMPORTANT; Please note your code now!
-As you will need this, see image below.
+As you will need this, see the image below.
 To proceed, click the “Buy Now” button at the bottom of this page

 What is DPS ADR Procedure?